3nrique0/transcriptomics_workshop/3_Intro_RNAseq/data/README.txt

 The list_of_files.txt will help you get a sample of files to work with.

+You may want to keep sequencing batches separated during the first phases of the data treatment.
+You can use symlinks in a directory if you want to use all files at once.

 raw_data/batch_1
     It contains a DELETEME.txt that should not be there. it is necessary for the directory to remain there.
     This is just a small sample of the data to be trated.